dolliars/heyheather/_posts/2020-05-23-quarantine-questions.md

 - Why haven't we moved to using the expression physical distancing instead of social distancing?
 I think it's semantically more appropriate.
 - Are malls still going to be a thing? (_they're so weird_)
+- What is Halloween going to look like?
+- Who do I talk to about having spotify dot com list albums chronologically?
+At least give me the option, I say.
 - Do you sometimes worry about random people you don't actually know?
 I hope the strawberry vendors are okay.